nhm-7/rec/README.md

 $ yaer run -e <exp_name>
 ```

 where <exp_name> is the name of the python function that you defined in the code/rec/experiments/exps.py file.
 The experiment will run and save the parameters, loggings and chekpoints by default into models/<exp_name>/ folder.
+We used custom scripts defined in tools/ directory to run them in mendieta.
+You can check and customize them to your needs.
+For more info about how to build and set up experiments using YAER, check the code/rec/experiments/README.md file.

 ## Pretrained models